Elinor Florence, Author

 At night, the tree looks even better with the lights reflected in the window, and on the hardwood floor.

-Here are links to five previous Christmas stories.
-Read them by clicking on the title.
+Here are links to five of my previous Christmas stories.
+To read them, click on the title.
 As always, feel free to share my stories with your friends and followers.

 To all my readers, new and old, or young and old, have a very Happy Christmas and I’m sending all good wishes for a better year ahead!